StollerSystem/Programming_Language_Suggester/README.md

 ## Description

 This webpage is a form that will take input from the user who must answer four questions and optionally one bonus question.
 Based on the choices of the user the site will figure out what is the best choice for a first programming language.
-There are 4 possible languages it may suggest - Python, JavaScript, C# and Ruby.
+There are four possible languages it may suggest - Python, JavaScript, C# and Ruby.
 See if you can get them all!
 Plus there is a HIDDEN SECRET if you can pass the bonus question :)

 ## Setup/Installation Requirements

 * If you would like to download this project you will need Git installed and VSCode or a text editor of your choice
 * Use your terminal to "git clone" from https://github.com/StollerSystem/Programming_Language_Suggester
 * Navigate to the Pragramming_Language_Suggester directory
-* If using VSCode use commane "code ." to open the folder otherwise open the whole folder in your text editor
+* If using VSCode use command "code ." to open the folder otherwise open the whole folder in your text editor
 * Feel free to mess around with the index.html, styles.css, and scripts.js files!

 ## Known Bugs